-Students may enroll for as many as 18 SCH each long semester or 7 SCH each summer session without the approval of the appropriate instructional dean.
+Maximum load: Students may enroll for as many as 18 SCH each long semester or 7 SCH each summer session without.
 Because of state laws, students may only enroll in a maximum of 3 SCH during a holiday or mini session.

-Students who wish to enroll for more than 18 SCH during the long semester or more than 7 SCH each (6-week) summer session must have approval of the appropriate instructional dean.
+Approval to exceed maximum load: Students who wish to enroll for more than 18 SCH during the long semester or more than 7 SCH each (6-week) summer session must have approval of the chief academic officer.
 These credit hours include simultaneous enrollment at other institutions for a part or all of a term.
-If the simultaneous enrollment includes distance education classes, proctored exams must be taken in the Lee College Counseling Center unless another location and proctor are approved in advance by either an instructional dean or the dean of student development.
+If the simultaneous enrollment includes distance education classes, proctored exams must be taken in the Lee College Counseling Center unless another location and proctor are approved in advance by either the chief academic officer or the dean of student services for development and success.
 External credits resulting in overloads may not be applied to a student's degree plan if the overload was not pre-approved.

-Most international students must enroll in and complete at least 12 SCH each long semester to remain in status on their student visas.
+International students: Most international students must enroll in and complete at least 12 SCH each long semester to remain in status on their student visas.
 Failure to do so may require the student to seek reinstatement of their student visas.
 Such students may be denied enrollment at the College until their visas have been reinstated.

-Students must attempt 12 or more SCH in long semesters to qualify for the maximum amount of federal or state financial aid such as the Pell Grant Program.
+Financial aid: Students must attempt 12 or more SCH in long semesters to qualify for the maximum amount of federal or state financial aid such as the Pell Grant Program.
 The class load requirements for students who receive scholarships administered by Lee College vary.